asascience-open/ooi-ui-docs/Use-Cases/1.1-Status-UI/OOI_UI_Use_Case_020-Status_UI-Monitor_System_Health_And_Status.md

 - On this world map, the operator can:
   - Zoom and Pan
     - Zooming changes the level of detail displayed (arrays, platform, nodes, components)
-  - Toggle on/off assets
+  - Toggle on/off display of assets
   - Mouse over the asset to display basic information.
     - Status
     - Deploy Date
     - Name
     - Power usage/ power availability
   - Drill down from higher level assets (e.g. arrays) to lower level assets (e.g. components)
-- As an alternative view, the operator can switch from world view to a grid of assets currently deployed.
+- As an alternative view, the operator can switch from world view to a Dashboard of assets currently deployed.
   - This view will show:
     - Name
     - Status
     - Power usage/ power availability
   - On this view the operator is able to:
-    - Toggle on/off assets
+    - Toggle on/off display of assets
     - Sort by paramters
     - Mouse over to display basic information
       - Lat/Lon